The structural distinction

 The number that does not travel

-Thailand routes 88% of its electronics component imports through Malacca the highest dependency in the matrix.
-Indonesia, the country proposing the toll, routes 55% of its own iron ore imports through the same strait.
+Thailand routes 87.5% of its crude petroleum imports through Malacca.
+Singapore routes 90%.
+Indonesia, the country proposing the toll, routes 41.6% of its own crude imports and 80.4% of its iron ore imports through the same strait.
 A Malacca toll is not cost-free for its proponents.

 The rerouting economics